 Stage 1: Crushed ore is delivered into a patented fluidized bed extractor.
 The extraction process is performed at temperatures between 50-60 C degrees.

 Stage 2: Solvent composition with extracted oil bitumen is delivered from the extraction column to the evaporator and then to the distillation column.

 Stage 3: Hydrocarbons (oil/bitumen) are extracted from the solvent in the distillation column and pumped to the storage tank.

 Stage 4: Solvent is recycled, warmed up and returned back to the extractor within the continuous flow, closed-loop system.

 Stage 5: Purified sands leave extractor and go through the drying process.

 At this point, the extracted crude oil is free of sand and solvents.
 It is then pumped out of the system and into a storage tank.
-The sand exits the extraction system as clean, dry sands, which can be sold or replaced to its origin.
+The sands exit the extraction system as clean, dry sands, which can be sold or replaced to its origin.
 Any heat generated during the process may also be recycled.
-The crude oil produced is very low in sulphur content (reducing refinery costs for added processing) and the average API range for Utah oil sands is excellent at 14 API, making it much easier to transport.
+The crude oil produced is very low in sulphur content (reducing refinery costs for added processing), and the average API range for Utah oil sands is excellent at 14 API, making it much easier to transport.

 PETROTEQ'S EXTRACTION TECHNOLOGY HAS BEEN EVALUATED BY A REPUTABLE, INDEPENDENT CONSULTING FIRM.